 Should the illegality in the US have excused Bankers' Trust's failure to pay Libyan Arab Bank?
 What do you think of Staughton's split proper law?
-Why was Staughton so sceptical about some of the expert evidence?
+Why was Staughton so

 The decision suggests that there are a number of options for clearing US dollar payments.
 Fedwire is a real-time gross settlement system for settling payments in US dollars.8 The payor instructs her bank to make the payment which must pass through the federal reserve system using banks which are members of that system.
 If the payor's bank and or payee's bank are not members they must involve correspondent banks which are members in the transaction.